 Through his leadership, Kalyanasundaram hopes to inspire a new chapter for Goodwill Children's Homes - one of growth, unity, and enduring support for generations to come.

-Sponsoring a destitute or orphaned child involves more than donating, you empower these children with the fundamental building blocks through which they can improve their own lives and those of their families and the communities in which they live.
+Sponsoring destitute or orphaned children involves more than donating; you empower these children with the fundamental building blocks through which they can improve their own lives and those of their families and the communities in which they live.

 "Keep up the fantastic work, from Zach, Avi, Chris and Vicky"